PennLINC/keller-networks/README.md

 ## Step 6: Sensitivity Analyses
+### All code for sensitivity analyses can be found in "/Step6_SensitivityAnalyses"

 ### Individual Task:
 Trains ridge regression models on PFN topography to predict performance on individual cognitive tasks.